-1. Comprehend the role of ethics and advocacy in promoting socially just and responsive practice.
-2. Analyze the equitable distribution of resources and access to occupation for individuals, groups,

-3. Apply the principles of ethical and just practice as outlined by the AOTA Professional Code of Ethics and Washington State Code of Ethics and Standards of Professional Conduct to research activities, practice situations, and interactions with peers and community members.
+- 1. Comprehend the role of ethics and advocacy in promoting socially just and responsive practice. - 2.
+Analyze the equitable distribution of resources and access to occupation for individuals, groups, communities, and populations, especially in rural and MUAs. - 3.
+Apply the principles of ethical and just practice as outlined by the AOTA Professional Code of Ethics and Washington State Code of Ethics and Standards of Professional Conduct to research

-4. Apply the principles of advocacy for the profession and the communities we serve.
+- activities, practice situations, and interactions with peers and community members. - 4.
+Apply the principles of advocacy for the profession and the communities we serve.